 Half my hair Dafni-ed, half attacked by April showers

 I had roughly blow dried my hair in the before picture, however, the April rain caused the frizz to come back by the time I got to the office.
 It took less than 90 seconds for the Dafni to undo that.
 LESS THAN 90 SECONDS!
 It straightened it too, perhaps a bit more than I like personally.
 Granted my hair isn’t curly, but it’s still impressive.

 If you need a speedy solution to straight hair, look no further.
 I’d keep it under my desk to smarten things up before a meeting.
 It wouldn’t replace my bounce-giving hot brush day-to-day (I prefer the volume it gives) but if you are currently spending 10 minutes with hair straighteners every day, definitely give this a try instead.

-The ultimate blow-dry is easy peasy with these best-in-class hairdryers
+The ultimate blow-dry is easy peasy with our edit of the best hairdryers